-There are three identical pre-drivers in the 33814.
+There are two identical pre-drivers in the 33813.
 Each pre-driver can be configured as either an ignition (IGBT) pre-driver or a general purpose gate driver (GPGD).
-By default, one pre-driver is configured as a GPGD (O2HOUT) and two pre-drivers are configured as ignition (IGNOUT1, IGNOUT2) pre-drivers.
+By default, one pre-driver is configured as a GPGD (O2HOUT) and one pre-driver is configured as an ignition (IGNOUT1) pre-driver.